 This waiver is strictly for individuals who are developmentally or intellectually disabled, and is unfortunately not available to those who are physically disabled.
 Therefore, it does not serve seniors suffering from a physical disability related to aging.
 However, there is a Medicaid waiver program suitable for individuals who are physically disabled, as well as those seniors who need a nursing home level of care due to the process of aging: Community Options.

-Services via Community Pathways are funded by Maryland’s Developmental Disabilities Administration (DDA) under the Department of Health and Mental Hygiene.
-Services can be delivered via licensed providers or one may choose a self-directed model.
+Services via Community Pathways are funded by Maryland’s Developmental Disabilities Administration (DDA) under the Department of Health.
+Services can be delivered via licensed providers, or one may choose a self-directed model.
 Self-direction means program participants can elect who provides their care services.
 As such, certain family members can be retained to provide some care services.
 However, spouses cannot be paid to provide services.

-Note that persons who exceed these income limits may still qualify through "spending down" their income on their care / medical expenses and qualifying through what’s known as the “medically needy” pathway.
+Note that persons who exceed these income limits may still qualify by “spending down” their income on their care / medical expenses and qualify through what’s known as the “medically needy” pathway.

 A benefits adviser or an elder law attorney knowledgeable about Maryland Medicaid rules can provide guidance and strategies on the best ways of meeting the income and asset requirements.
 Learn more.

-Among the many benefits, this waiver provides support for caregiving in the home, live-in caregiver rent, accessibility adaptations (up to $15,000 in a three year period, including vehicle modifications), and various types of housing arrangements and family/individual support.
+Among the many benefits, this waiver provides support for caregiving in the home, live-in caregiver food and rent, accessibility adaptations, and various types of housing arrangements and family/individual support.
 Participants are empowered to select and self-direct their own service providers.
 A list of other common services follows.
 Note that not every applicant is eligible for all of these services.